Scream (1996) is the first film in the Scream franchise.

 Gale: Several more local teens are dead, bringing to an end the harrowing mystery of the masked killings that has terrified this peaceful community like the plot of some scary movie.

-Too Soon: In-universe, the principal expels two students for insensitivity because they were roaming the halls dressed as Ghostface after the real Ghostface killed two students the night before, and then, not thinking it to be punishment enough, threatens to kill both for their actions AND hits BOTH with a Precision S Strike.
+- In-universe, the principal expels two students for insensitivity because they were roaming the halls dressed as Ghostface the day after the real Ghostface killed two students.
+To really drive it in, he threatens to kill both for their actions AND hits BOTH with a Precision S Strike.

-Viewer Stock Phrases: "Look behind you!" is played with in the sequence where Randy watches Halloween (1978) and says this to Jamie Lee Curtis in the movie — but also, unknowingly, to himself, as the killer is approaching him from behind.
-Meanwhile, a couple of people in a van outside, watching the exchange on a video camera, are saying the same thing to him.
-However, because the video they're watching is on a time delay, and whatever is going to happen is already over, they are powerless to help him — just as Randy cannot change what happens in Halloween, and the Scream audience can't change what happens in the moviethey'rewatching.
+- Viewer Stock Phrases: "Look behind you!" is played with in the sequence where Randy watches Halloween (1978) and says this to Jamie Lee Curtis in the movie — but also, unknowingly, to himself, as the killer is approaching him from behind.
+Meanwhile, a couple of people in a van outside, watching the situation on a video feed, are saying the same thing to him.
+However, because the feed they're watching is on a time delay, and whatever is going to happen is already over, they are powerless to help him — just as Randy cannot change what happens in Halloween, and the Scream audience can't change what happens in the movie they're watching.
 Whew!

-"Your slut mother was fucking my father.
+- Billy Loomis' Motive Rant to Sidney.
+Even his accomplice Stu was shocked by this."Your slut mother was fucking my father.
 She's the reason my mom moved out and abandoned me.
-How's that for a motive?" as said by Billy, while explaining to Sidney about this.
-Even Stu was shocked by this.
+How's that for a motive?"

-Whole Costume Reference: The school janitor is seen wearing Freddie Krueger's iconic hat and striped shirt.
-Made funnier because this is a cameo by Freddie's actor Robert Englund.
+- Whole Costume Reference: The school janitor is seen wearing Freddie Krueger's iconic hat and striped shirt.